minprog/platforms/data-structures/jaccard/contents.md

 ## Assignment

 We have written some code that computes the Jaccard index of two text files.

-First, accept the assignment on [Github Classroom](https://classroom.github.com/a/1TVdRzPh).
-Click on the green "Clone or download" button.
-Copy the "Clone with HTTPS" link to your clipboard (if familiar with SSH, you can use that instead). `cd` to a directory where you want to put your project and run

-    git clone repository_url jaccard

-where `repository_url` is the link you just copied from GitHub.
-You might be prompted for your GitHub username and password.

-Go ahead and run `cd jaccard` to enter your repository.
+[Download the starter files](jaccard.zip), unzip and `cd` into the `jaccard` directory.

 You can run the program like so: